voydz/xamarin-react-native/README.md

 (you can and should use the `ReactNative.iOS.Debug` package in exchange for `ReactNative.iOS` for debugging purposes)

-## A word about linking react-native compoents
+## A word about linking react-native components
 There are a lot of react-native components which need [native linking](https://facebook.github.io/react-native/docs/linking-libraries-ios.html).
 This binding already contains a precompiled and linked version of react-native.
 In theroy every component which need native linking should work if bound to C# seperatly.
 Make sure it is referencing this base react-native binding.

 ## Build the samples and sources